AI and Human Civilization : Strategic Foresight

 Inequalities and Bio-Computational Classes

-In the long run, despite abundance, the intelligence commodity is unlikely to be equally distributed.
+In the long run, despite abundance and regulatory measures, the intelligence commodity is unlikely to be equally distributed.
 This two-tier inequality (between social classes and between nations) is already taking shape: purchasing power now buys cognitive escape velocity.
 High-income individuals and entities can afford frontier AI agents, dedicated compute, and continuous augmentation, compounding their creativity, foresight, and productivity exponentially.
 Lower-income groups, limited to basic or public-tier models, face active discrimination in opportunity.
 Cyborgs and other hybrid humans fuild on the bio-computational spectrum (highly likely within the next two decades) may complicate societal organization and sociocultural classes.

 Speculative Considerations

 Our trajectory forward may lack proper brakes, but it has a steering wheel.
 We must look far down the road, steer with discipline, and choose the best available turns to realize the promise of a better world.
 Instead of resisting, we engage with curiosity, skill, and humility.
 The future belongs to a version of humanity who leads this transformation wisely and acts as responsible steward towards an experientially rich and humane post-cybernetics age amid disruptive forces.
+Over the next few years, humanity will make its most important long-term impact decisions, determining the next centuries of civilizational progress.
+Leaders face the pressure and responsibility of these fast-paced complex decisions to shape humanity's future condition.

 I invite you to read, reflect, and act.